 The waiver flag if beneficiary is non spouse should carry through to show a message

-Married where does have a waiver and there are children that are designated beneficiaries.
+Married where there is a waiver and children are designated beneficiaries.
 This option is not built into the template but needs to be added to the template and a change for future development.
 Action: This will be reviewed for requirement and addressed in future review of letter.
-Is this change still required?

-Balance Units and Unit Values have the asterisk but shouldn’t
+Test this!!

 Reduce size of CRA registration number – please refer to template

 Need to add a field “Waiver on file” to the statement